 WHAT IS A CAT 5 CAR TRACKER?

-Stealing the actual car keys or replicating keys has become very common amongst car thieves.
-Therefore the Keyguard system gives you the added feature of 2 Advanced Driver Recognition (ADR) cards.
+Stealing the actual car keys or replicating keys has become very common among car thieves.
+Therefore, the Keyguard system gives you the added feature of 2 Advanced Driver Recognition (ADR) cards.
 This means that, if your vehicle is started without the driver carrying one of these cards (even if they have stolen your keys) an instant alert will be sent to the control centre.
 They will then be able to take swift and immediate action.

-Typically you would select a CAT 5 car tracker for high-value and luxury vehicles.
+Typically, you would select a CAT 5 car tracker for high-value and luxury vehicles.
 However, they are compatible with any vehicle and may be recommended for areas with a particularly high car crime rate.

-CAT S5 TRACKERS
+WHAT ARE CAT S5 TRACKERS?

 S5 trackers are the newest categorisation and provide the same level of features and protection as the CAT5.
-The only difference is that the S5 does NOT have police authorised immobilisation.
+The only difference is that the S5 does NOT have police-authorised immobilisation.
 Some insurers no longer see this as an essential security feature, due to the high recovery rate of stolen vehicles that did not need the immobilisation implemented.

 WHAT IS A CAT 6 CAR TRACKER?

-The CAT 6 tracker has now officially been renamed the S7 tracker.
+The CAT 6 Tracker has now officially been renamed the S7 Tracker.
 The S7 category provides exactly the same features, coverage, and level of service as the CAT6 tracker, however, some insurance providers may still have the CAT 6 listed on their recommended products.

 You can reference both CAT 6 and S7 whenever referring to this category, and anyone issued with a CAT6 completion certificate will still be valid indefinitely.